 Below, I’ll walk through provisioning a long code with Amazon Pinpoint, registering a keyword and canned message, and creating an SNS topic.
 Don’t worry, I’ll explain how it all works once we set it up.

-Get started using Amazon Pinpoint
+How to Start using Amazon Pinpoint

 Setup should take about 5–7 minutes.
 Please note, this service is not free.
 For pricing information, check the current rates.